House Democrats eye GOP playbook for Justice Department requests

 His and a parallel investigation by the Judiciary Committee yielded multiple subpoenas and threats to impeach Deputy Attorney General Rod Rosenstein when cooperation was deemed insufficient.
 The department at least once interceded with then-House Speaker Paul Ryan in an effort to have Nunes stand down, but Ryan deferred to committee chairmen.

-Justice Department officials briefed reporters last July about the lengths they had gone to in order to meet GOP demands, in one case making available 880,000 thousand of pages of documents to lawmakers.
+Justice Department officials briefed reporters last July about the lengths they had gone to meet GOP demands, in one case making available 880,000 pages of documents to lawmakers.
 The department also had to create new search tools to inspect its internal systems for the most sensitive information that might be subject to GOP requests.

-As the Justice Department began working to meet GOP requests, Schiff and other top Democrats were careful to lay markers whenever they felt it was improperly bending to GOP demands.
+As the Justice Department began working to meet GOP requests, Schiff and other top Democrats were careful to put down markers whenever they felt it was improperly bending to GOP demands.

 Nadler requesting documents from more than 60 people in Trump probeMarch 3, 201912:14

-A spokesperson for Nunes declined to comment on what steps Democrats might take and how they could mirror those the California Republican himself took in previous Congresses.
+A spokesperson for Nunes declined to comment on what steps Democrats might take and how they could mirror those he himself took in previous Congresses.
 But speaking at the Conservative Political Action Conference last week, Nunes said he would support maximum disclosure of Mueller’s work, albeit with a different goal.

 “I want every email, I want everybody that they wiretapped, every warrant that they got.
 Every single thing that Mueller used needs to be made public for all of America to see,” he said.
 Nunes has previously said he would continue his investigation of potential political motivations by Justice Department officials investigating the president — something other senior Republicans are also pursuing.